nicolasfoss/nicolasfoss/README.md

 👋 Hi, I'm Nicolas Foss, and welcome to my GitHub profile!
-I am passionate about R programming and am currently focused on getting trained in machine learning, random forests, and cluster analysis using R. I also have been interested in collaborating on behavioral healthcare research, regression models, outcomes research, and evidence-based practices in behavioral healthcare.
+I am passionate about R programming and am currently focused on developing machine learning models (logistic / linear regression, random forests), and cluster analysis using R. I am interested in collaborating on behavioral healthcare research, regression models, outcomes research, and evidence-based practices in behavioral healthcare.

 🧰 Tools and Technologies